Suhas-Ramesha/Best-Sellers/README.md

 # Amazon Bestselling Books Analysis with Python

-In this article, I’m going to introduce you to a data science project on **Amazon Bestselling Books Analysis** using Python.
+This is a data science project on **Amazon Bestselling Books Analysis** using Python.
 The dataset consists of Amazon’s 50 Best Books between 2009 and 2019 – categorized into fiction and non-fiction using Goodreads.
 With a total of 550 books, this project dives into data preparation, visualization, and analysis.

 ## Demo